Why Amazon Echo Should Fear Google Home

 Advanced Search Engine

-The company is planning on revamping its famous search assistant by incorporating deep learning into the AI bot.
+The company has revamped its famous search assistant by incorporating deep learning into the AI bot.

 What will that mean exactly?

-It means that the new "Google Assistant" will be able to understand the context of your query and do more than answer simple questions.
+It means that the new "Google Assistant" can understand the context of your query and do more than answer simple questions.
 It can book flights, appointments, make travel or restaurant arrangements, and provide full access to calendars, to-do lists, and much more.

-Google wants to adapt to your needs and answer you accordingly, which will be very important when it launches Google Home in the fall of 2016.
+Google wants to adapt to your needs and answer you accordingly, which will be very important to the Google Home's success in the long run.

 Imagine taking the smartest voice assistant, making it even smarter, incorporating seamless voice recognition, and putting all that into an always on unit in your home.